villekf/OMEGA-doc/docs/source/corrections.rst

 .. note::

 	The units in OMEGA are in millimeters!
-Make sure the attenuation image is scaled to mm.
+Attenuation correction works with centimeters, too, if you put ``options.attIncm`` to true before reconstruction.
 This feature works the same whether you use the built-in algorithms or compute custom algorithms with the projector operators.

 Normalization correction
 ------------------------